gamecat69/wunderlist-to-trello/README.md

 In Trello, I like to have all Cards in a 'Doing' list visible in https://trello.com/username/cards.
 To do this, all starred Wunderlist items are assigned to my Trello team member id.
 You can specify your team member Id in config.json in the field **TrelloTeamMemberId**.
 If you dont want this functionality, leave the value blank

+# Known bugs and features

+1. The Trello API will not allow a new card to be created with the same name as an existing card in the same board.
+To workaround this issue, rename Wunderlist tasks before running this code.

+2. Wunderlist subtasks are not currently supported.

+3. Due dates and reminders are not currently supported.

+4. List order may not be preserved once imported into Trello.